 STELTZNER: So then I went down to the local community college to try and figure out why those stars were moving.
-Then I started to make up for my lack of high school education, so on and so forth, and then I'm here.
+And then I started to make up for my lack of high school education, so on and so forth, and then I'm here.

 SAGAL: And what had you done to sort of qualify yourself to be the guy in charge of landing this rover?

 STELTZNER: That's a really good question.
-I continually ask myself that.
+I continuously ask myself that.

 FERDOWSI: I'm sort of like that Ed Harris character in "Apollo 13."
 But our job is decidedly less dramatic, except for those last seven minutes.